5 Essential Minerals for Maintaining Healthy Joints

 Manganese, though required in trace amounts, plays a crucial role in joint health by supporting cartilage formation and repair.
 As a cofactor for various enzymes involved in collagen synthesis and bone mineralization, manganese contributes to maintaining the structural integrity of joints.
 Additionally, manganese exhibits anti-inflammatory properties, potentially mitigating joint discomfort associated with inflammatory conditions.
 Inadequate manganese intake may impair cartilage regeneration, leading to cartilage degeneration and joint dysfunction.
 Foods such as nuts, seeds, whole grains, leafy greens, and legumes are rich sources of manganese.

-See also How MSM Supplements Support Joint Function
+See also Joint Health and Sleep: How Rest Impacts Joint Function

 Conclusion: